 Post-Operative Rehabilitation Progression for Structural Management* of Articular Cartilage Lesions of the Knee

-Follow-Up Visits (Clinical – Packet 4 and Packet 5): At all clinical follow-up visits (not just the mandatory visits), a surgeon will perform a physical exam and follow-up assessment (Packet 5).
+Follow-Up Visits (Clinical – Form 4A/4B and Form 4C): At all clinical follow-up visits (not just the mandatory visits), a surgeon will perform a physical exam and follow-up assessment (Form 4C).
 Patients may have had new imaging such as x-rays or MRIs as clinically indicated and as part of standard of care, and forms must be completed to capture this data.
 If a patient does not have new imaging, the “no” box can be selected on the page dedicated to imaging.
-The patient should fill out the appropriate Outcome Questionnaires (Packet 4) no more frequently than every 12 weeks.
+The patient should fill out the appropriate Outcome Questionnaires (Form 4A/4B) no more frequently than every 12 weeks.
 Efforts should be made to at least capture data at the following timepoints: 2 years, 5 years, 10 years, and 25 years post-operatively or after the initiation of intervention (for non-operative patients).

 Close-Out Form: The patient should be closed out using the Close-Out Form when applicable.